 Proper preparation is essential to having a safe, enjoyable trop on this road.
 The pass, also known as Railway Pass or Hurley Pass, links the Pemberton Meadows area of the upper valley of the Lillooet River, via Railroad Creek, to the uppermost reaches of the Hurley River.

-The surface of the road is gravel and sand, and chains or snow tyres can be required throughout the year.
+The surface of the road is unpaved, and chains or snow tyres can be required throughout the year.
 It’s required a 4x4 vehicle and being familiar with backcountry conditions.
 This road is open in the summer time only.
 The pass is traversed by a seasonal dirt road known as the Hurley River Forest Service Road.

 More info&pics: http://isurvivedthehurley.com/